 Preparing the Next Generation of Leaders

-We could not do our work without students, but our student research assistants also gain valuable experience, develop skills and network with leading experts.
+We could not do our work without the dozens of students who support the Sié Center's faculty, projects, and programs.
+Our student research assistants gain valuable experience, develop skills, and network with leading experts.

-Through its student programs, the Sié Center seeks to prepare the next generation.
-This includes our Sie Fellows, selected for their global leadership potential, but also a variety of Ph.D., M.A. and B.A. candidates that bring their knowledge, skills and experience to faculty research and engagement.
+Through our student programs, the Sié Center seeks to prepare the next generation of scholars and practitioners.
+This includes our Sié Fellows, selected for their global leadership potential, and a variety of Ph.D., M.A. and B.A. candidates who bring their knowledge, skills, and experience to support faculty research and engagement efforts.

 The Sié Fellowship is a two year full-tuition scholarship awarded each year to outstanding master's degree students with the intention of developing future leaders.